andrewindeche/myjournalapp/README.md

 pipenv install -r requirements.txt
 ```

-4. Create a .env on the Django root folder and add the recessary environment variables.
+4. Create an .env on the Django root folder and add the recessary environment variables.

 Use (backend\env.example) as a guide for environment variables </li>